nengo/nengo-spa/docs/user-guide/algebras.rst

 inverting a vector), functions for obtaining special elements like the identity vector, and functions to provide neural implementations of the superposition and binding.
-A partial implementation is possible, but will prevent the usage of certain parts of Nengo SPA.
+A partial implementation is possible, but will prevent the usage of certain parts of NengoSPA.
 For example, when not providing neural implementations, only non-neural math can be performed.